-Tim is the founder of Kentucky Interfaith Power and Light and has served as executive director since the organization’s inception in 2007.
+Tim is the founder of Kentucky Interfaith Power and Light and served as executive director from 2007 through 2019.

 Tim and his wife live in a solar-powered house, grow a lot of their own food and are regular bicycle and bus commuters.

 He is active with Project Warm, the Food Literacy Project, the University of Louisville Sustainable Operations Committee, GRASS, St. William’s Church Environmental Concerns Committee, and the Passionist Earth & Spirit Center.

 Faith and Climate Change: Practical and Easy First Steps to Better Care for Creation